Lords of Chaos (film): Production

-Lords of Chaos is based on the 1998 book of the same name.
+Lords of Chaos is based on Michael Moynihan and Didrik Søderlind's 1998 book, Lords of Chaos published by Feral House.
 Originally, Japanese director Sion Sono was set to direct a film based on the book, with Jackson Rathbone starring as Varg Vikernes.
 It would have been Sono's first English-language film.
 The screenplay was written by Hans Fjellestad (who was earlier reported to be the film's director as well), Ryan Page, Adam Parfrey (the book's publisher), and Sono.
 In July 2009, Sono stated that filming (in Norway) would begin in August or September and end in December.
 The film was set to be released in 2010.
 It was later announced that Rathbone would no longer be playing Vikernes due to scheduling conflicts.

 In May 2015, it was announced that former Bathory drummer and film director Jonas Åkerlund would direct the film.
 The film was set to shoot in the fall of 2015 in Norway, but for unknown reasons, filming did not begin until 2016.
 Rory Culkin said that he had lost faith in the film coming out in the years between the first announcement and even cut his hair he had grown for the role, only for two weeks later to get confirmation on production starting.
 Hungarian black metal band Bornholm served as consultants for the film, helping teach Culkin and the other actors the techniques for their playing to look believable.

 The film was shot in Oslo, Norway, with live performance scenes shot in Budapest, Hungary.
 The live sequences shoot also included filming for the Metallica music video "ManUNkind", starring the cast of the film.
 The burning churches, which were in a scale of half the size of the originals, were built out of the wood from the sets of Blade Runner 2049, which was also filming in Budapest.

 Vikernes, who had already expressed criticisms against the book, stated in a video uploaded to his YouTube channel in 2016 that when approached by the filmmakers, he, along with Mayhem and Darkthrone, denied the rights for their music to be used in the film.
 In a 2018 interview, Åkerlund said that they had in fact secured the rights to Mayhem's music.